netdata/netdata/docs/guides/monitor/process.md

 Netdata's eBPF collector puts its charts in two places.
 Of most imporance to process monitoring are the **ebpf file**, **ebpf syscall**, **ebpf process**, and **ebpf net** sub-sections under **Applications**, shown in the above screenshot.
-However, you can also find

-For example, running the above workload shows the entire "story" how MySQL interacts with the Linux kernel to open processes/threads to handle a large nubmer of SQL queries, then subsequently close the tasks as each query returns the relevant data.
+For example, running the above workload shows the entire "story" how MySQL interacts with the Linux kernel to open processes/threads to handle a large number of SQL queries, then subsequently close the tasks as each query returns the relevant data.

 ![Per-process eBPF